-6. Key topics
+6. Essential topics

-GRI 3-1 Procedure for determining material topics
+GRI 3-1 Process for the identification of material topics

-The company is in constant dialogue with the various stakeholders as part of its normal business activities.
-The following material topics have emerged from this dialogue: See next page
+The company is in constant dialogue with its various stakeholders as part of its normal business activities.
+The following topics have emerged from this dialogue and have been assessed as part of an internal risk analysis: See next page